jadevanh/healthyrecipes-analysis/README.md

 Then, we have decided to take the relevant columns from the dataset, dropping the following columns: `contributor_id`, `steps`, `description`, `user_id`, and `recipe_id`.
 We chose to save the irrelevant columns and kept the columns, `name`,`id`,`minutes`,`submitted`,`tags`,`nutrition`,`n_steps`,`n_ingredients`,`user_id`,`rating`, and `avg_rating`.
 These columns will aid in the data analysis.

+After selecting our relevant columns, we conducting further cleaning.
+We knew we were interested in the nutrition column for our health metrics, so we expanded that column into multiple individual columns for values calories, total fats, etc. for the information in `nutrition`.

+We also wanted to look at yearly recipe trends, so we made a `year` column by extracting the year from the `submitted	` column, which contains the date a recipe was submitted.

 ### Exploratory Data Analysis